DrSolomonSeifu/cyberedge-security-hub/README.md

 lessons/                 The sixteen self-contained lesson portals
 ```

-## Adding a lesson later

-The hub is data-driven, so nothing in the interface is hard-coded.
-To add a lesson:

-1. Drop the lesson file into `lessons/`.
-2. Add one entry (number, title, domain, file) to `data/security-plus.json`.
-3. Rebuild `data/search-index.json` so the new content is searchable.

-The same approach supports adding a second certification later by registering a new course in `courses.json`.

 ## Tech notes

 - No framework and no build pipeline, just standard web files.